Load Testing With Playwright

 Overview

 Unlike the TestBench path, which requires a BrowserMob Proxy to capture HTTP traffic, the Playwright path uses native HAR recording built into the browser.
-This results in simpler setup, fewer moving parts, and no proxy configuration.
+This results in fewer moving parts, and no proxy to run requests through.

 The workflow is as follows: